 The Families of Freedom Scholarship Fund was established to provide financial assistance for even the youngest children of 9/11 victims—the last of whom will be attending college in 2030.
 Through sound management and consistently updated actuarial information, Scholarship America anticipates that an exceptionally high level of need for all eligible Fund registrants will be covered by the Fund.

 The initial fundraising goal of $100 million was intended to cover approximately 65% of the estimated financial need for all eligible Fund registrants through 2030.
-Due to economic circumstances over the last few years, the fund is able to cover 51% of need for current students.
-The percentage awarded may fluctuate over the years depending on the actual number of eligible individuals ultimately registered, the increased cost of higher education, and investment earnings on Fund assets, but our goal remains to cover as much need as possible and to award 100% of Fund assets by 2030.
-(1)
+The percentage awarded fluctuates over the years depending on the actual number of eligible individuals ultimately registered, the increased cost of higher education, and investment earnings on Fund assets, but our goal remains to cover as much need as possible and to award 100% of Fund assets by 2030.

 To ensure that this happens, Scholarship America has actuarial estimates re-assessed by the Gallagher Group, an independent actuarial firm, every year.
 The Gallagher Group conducts an annual review of the assumptions on which payout are based — the age of estimated students, their likelihood of attending school in New York (tuition free), the estimated amount of need, the anticipated returns from investments, etc. Based on the most recent actuarial calculations, the Families of Freedom Scholarship Fund is currently able to cover 52% of student need.